NOW CLOSED Free Display

 This display marks the launch of Network Rail’s new customised typeface, Rail Alphabet 2, designed by her in close collaboration with Henrik Kubel in response to a new wayfinding system at Network Rail stations designed by Spaceagency.
 It will eventually be used in combination with a suite of bespoke pictograms to sign Network Rail’s stations, and as a text face for all their key built environment design publications.

 Supported by Network Rail

-Ticket-holders for Sneakers Unboxed: Studio to Street will have access during their visiting time slot.
+Ticket-holders for Sneakers Unboxed: Studio to Street and Charlotte Perriand: The Modern Life will have access during their visiting time slot.

 Support the Design Museum and enjoy free, unlimited entry for you and a guest to all exhibitions, priority access to events, discounts in the shop and more.